Illinois Compiled Statutes

 extending the first installment period beyond one month is ignored.
 The

-applicable interest for any monthly installment period is, for loans other than small consumer loans as defined in this Section, that portion of
+applicable interest for any monthly installment period is that portion of

 the precomputed interest that bears the same ratio to the total precomputed